Kazan: Millennium of Kazan

 Since 2000, the city has been undergoing a total renovation.
-The historical center including the Kremlin was rebuilt, however a large number of the city's historical districts were completely demolished in the renovation.
-Kazan celebrated its millennium in 2005, after a city-organized historical commission settled on 1005 as the official year of the city's founding.
-During the millennium celebrations, one of the largest mosque in Russia, Qolsharif, was dedicated in the Kazan Kremlin, the holiest copy of Our Lady of Kazan was returned to the city, the Millennium Bridge was inaugurated that year, and the Kazan Metro began operation.
+The historical centre including the Kremlin was rebuilt, however a large number of the city's historical districts were completely demolished in the renovation.
+Kazan celebrated its millennium in 2005, after a city-organised historical commission settled on 1005 as the official year of the city's founding.
+During the millennium celebrations, one of the largest mosque in Russia, Kul Sharif, was dedicated in the Kazan Kremlin, the holiest copy of Our Lady of Kazan was returned to the city, the Millennium Bridge was inaugurated that year, and the Kazan Metro began operation.
 The government of the Russian Federation released the Medal "In Commemoration of the 1000th Anniversary of Kazan".

-In 2010, for the preparations to the 2013 Universiade, Kazan began even more renovation by modernizing its airport, fixing the streets, enhancing public transport, and adopting Russian, English, and Tatar languages in all transportation, large stores, and shopping centers.
+In 2010, for the preparations to the 2013 Universiade, Kazan began even more renovation by modernising its airport, fixing the streets, enhancing public transport, and adopting Russian, English, and Tatar languages in all transportation, large stores, and shopping centres.

 In 2021, a teenager killed nine people in a school mass shooting and bombing.

 In December 2024, Russian leader Vladimir Putin threatened to bring more "destruction" to Ukraine in retaliation for a Ukrainian drone attack on Kazan during the Russo-Ukrainian War.

 Heraldry

 The historical symbol of Kazan is the mythical dragon-like creature Zilant, often mentioned in legends.
 For example, when numerous snakes and reptiles severely hampered the development of the city, the hunters went in search of the King of snakes and defeated him, according to another version, the residents of the city bought off the giant snake with gold, after which all the snakes left the city.
 Another legend says that the giant dragon-like serpent always guarded the Khan's treasures, and that it still protects the hidden wealth before the capture of the city in the secret caves.
 Historically, it is true that snakes were once numerous in the Kazan region, but then their number has decreased dramatically.
 The first official coat of arms of Kazan was approved on 18 October 1781 and was described as "black snake under the crown of gold, Kazan, red wings, white field".
 In 1926, the country introduced a ban on such heraldry.
 In the 1980s, the coat of arms of Kazan began to reappear, and in the 1990s Kazan Zilant in various styles began to appear in print media.
 Modern graphics of the emblem and flag appeared in 2005—in a silver field on the green earth a black dragon with red wings and tongue, with gold paws, claws and eyes, topped with a gold crown.
 The shield is crowned with a Kazan cap.
-According to the traditions of heraldry, the dragon symbolizes power, wisdom and invincibility, the earth—life and wealth, the crown-development, and the cap above the shield-the capital of the city.
+According to the traditions of heraldry, the dragon symbolises power, wisdom and invincibility, the earth—life and wealth, the crown-development, and the cap above the shield-the capital of the city.